Whitewater, WI Real Estate

 Homes for Sale

-The inventory of homes for sale fell by 2 in February to 10.
-This represents 16.66% decrease from January when 12 homes were on the market.
-Compared to the same month last year when there were 12 homes for sale, the inventory of homes for sale has fallen by 2 representing a -16.66% year-over-year change.
+The inventory of homes for sale rose by 2 in April to 22.
+This represents 10% increase from March when 20 homes were on the market.
+Compared to the same month last year when there were 19 homes for sale, the inventory of homes for sale has risen by 3 representing a 15.78% year-over-year change.

 Homes for sale represents the number of active listings on the market during the specified month as reported in the MLS system operating within the market area.